Permission System

 Comparison: Equals, NotEquals, GreaterThan, LessThan

-Role: HasRole — checks if subject has a specific role
+Role: HasRole — checks if the subject has a specific role

 Pillar 2: Discretionary Access Control